EchoVault/SugarDB/README.md

 7) Key Eviction Policies.
 8) Command extension via shared object files.
 9) Command extension via embedded API.
+10) Command extension via Lua Modules.
+11) Command extension via JavaScript Modules.
-10) Multi-database support for key namespacing.
+12) Multi-database support for key namespacing.

 We are working hard to add more features to SugarDB to make it much more powerful.
 Features in the roadmap include: